Don't be Amazed - Succession can be Successful!

 In short, when considering business succession, the earlier you start planning for exit the better.
 It’s inevitable, so do not put it off until it’s too late to plan adequately.
 An early, well formulated and ongoing development plan coupled with clear business objectives can be the key to ensuring the best possible outcome from a business transfer.

-If you want to find out more about succession planning why not sign up for one of our masterclasses on May 18th where you’ll have the opportunity to hear from experts from Larking Gowen, HSBC and Chadwicks.
+If you want to find out more about exit strategies and succession planning why not join us for our masterclass at 6.00 pm on May 16th at the Enterprise Centre where you’ll have the opportunity to hear from James Hunter from Mills and Reeve and our own Richard Ross.